Sequence Alignment and Analysis Tutorial

 Background

 Amino acid sequence alignment is a great tool in the study of proteins.
-Nowadays, we can find much information about the protein using only the sequence.
-And with the arrival of AlphaFold and the ESM Metagenomic Atlas, even the predicted three-dimensional structure is now available for our analysis.
+Nowadays, we can find much information about a protein using only the sequence.
+With the arrival of AlphaFold and the ESM Metagenomic Atlas, even the predicted three-dimensional structure is now available for our analysis.
 Still, alignment of the amino acid sequence may provide valuable insights into the protein's conservation pattern, the presence of functionally important conserved motifs, domain structure, evolutionary relationships within the family, etc.

 In the beginning, we need to choose the sequences for the alignment.
-To start, we write the name of the protein (BchD) into the UniProt search window, and we will be taken to a list of sequences of the protein from different organisms.
+To start, we write the name of the protein (BchD) into the UniProt search window, and we will be taken to a list of protein sequences from different organisms.

 The site shows a large number of sequences.
-You may notice on the left, where it says “Filtered by,” that there are “Reviewed” and “Unreviewed” sequences.
+You may notice on the left, where it says “Status,” that there are “Reviewed” and “Unreviewed” sequences.
 This is one of my favorite features - when there is a sufficient number of reviewed sequences, I usually choose them for further analysis.
 These sequences have been verified to be what we expect them to be.
-There are many automatically annotated sequences among the Unreviewed, and sometimes we may find assignment errors.
+Many automatically annotated sequences are among the Unreviewed, and sometimes we may find assignment errors.
 There is more helpful information (on the left field), like the availability of a 3D structure, catalytic activity, etc.

 We will choose BCHD_RHOCB (entry P26175), the subunit BchD from Rhodobacter capsulatus.
 In plants, the homologous subunit is called ChlD; "B" in BchD indicates that the protein is involved in bacteriochlorophyll syntheses, while ChlD is related to chlorophyll synthesis.

-On the page that will open after clicking the entry ID P26175, we will find a lot of detailed information on magnesium chelatase - its biological function (photosynthesis, magnesium chelatase activity), type of ligands/substrate it binds, catalytic function (insertion of magnesium and ATP hydrolysis), links to published works, links to entries related to this particular protein in other databases, and of course the amino acid sequence of BchD.
+On the page that opens after clicking the entry ID P26175, we will find detailed information on magnesium chelatase—its biological function (photosynthesis, magnesium chelatase activity), the type of ligands/substrate it binds, its catalytic function (insertion of magnesium and ATP hydrolysis), links to published works, links to entries related to this particular protein in other databases, and, of course, the amino acid sequence of BchD.

 BchD vWFA domain